BohdanPoliakov/Java-Working-with-binary-files/README.md

 Modify the calculate and about methods as follows:

 - The calculate method must be entered from the keyboard with a filename (with path) and a number.
 The calculate method must delete from the file all numbers that are equal to the entered number.

-- The about method must output the developer details (student certificate number, name, surname).